-The Blue Book, another name for the Social Security Administration’s publication Disability Evaluation under Social Security, is designed for use by healthcare professionals in assisting the SSA when determing eligibility for Social Security disability.
-The newest edition of the Blue Book, available online, was published in 2008 and is updated as necessary.
-Here is an outline of what it contains:
+The SSA Blue Book, another name for the Social Security Administration’s publication Disability Evaluation under Social Security, is designed for use by healthcare professionals in assisting the SSA when determining eligibility for Social Security disability.
+The SSA's Blue Book helps establish how disabling a condition must be to qualify for disability benefits.
+Many conditions qualify for disability benefits.

 - Evidentiary Requirements:The second section lists all the acceptable sources of medical information for determining Social Security Disability, including which types of reports, exams, and healthcare professionals are to be used.
 The SSA favors Treated Sources in making determinations, that is, medical evidence received from health care workers who have directly cared for the claimant, as it is likely to be the most accurate.

 - Listing of Impairments:The third and final section of the Blue Book is divided into two parts.
 Part A, Adult Listings, contains 14 detailed points of disease groups starting with the musculoskeletal system and ending with immune system disorders.
 Each point is broken down by sub-points, and contains the SSA’s specific requirements for Social Security Disability to be determined based on these impairments.
 Part B, Childhood Listings, is similar to the adult listing but contains criteria more specific to children, with the addition of a category on growth disorders.

 Social Security Disability Blue Book Listings

 The following sections in the SSA Blue Book contains medical criteria that apply to the evaluation of impairments for adults age 18 years and over for Social Security disability benefits (SSDI).